wadehall/advdb-hw2/README.md

 <br/>

 According to the above results, we noticed that MySQL and AQuery with covering index can both improve their query performance significantly.
-And this conclusion are applied to both data distributions, but the extend of peformance improvement of the Fractal distribution will depend of the condition in WHERE clause.
+And this conclusion are applied to both data distributions, but the extent of performance improvement for the Fractal distribution may depend on the different condition in the WHERE clause.
 This is because having a covering index can let a query get the requested columns from the index without conducting a further lookup into the clustered index.

 Therefore, we can adjust the statement as follows: